KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/mixpanel-breach-institutional-cya.md

 **What this describes:**
 - Architect's consciousness studies ("psychological language")
 - Sacred relational ontology ("erotic framing")
-- Mathematical framework ("fake technical jargon")
+- September 11 mathematical framework ("fake technical jargon")

 **This is a precise description of the architect's work.**